 Yes, an employer can give a gift to an employee.
 But there are tax implications depending on whether the gift is:

 See below for more about entertainment and non-entertainment gifts.

-Holding a Christmas party is a great idea.
+Holding a party can also be a great idea (where restrictions allow).
 But the cost of holding a staff Christmas party is regarded as “entertainment” expenditure and:

-Instead, it is a better idea to give your staff certain items known as “non-entertainment” gifts which cost less than $300 as the amount is fully tax deductible with no FBT payable.
+Non-entertainment gifts that cost less than $300 are fully tax deductible with no FBT payable.

-The $300 minor benefits exemption also separately applies to any gifts provided to associates meaning that a similar gift can also be provided to a spouse or partner of the staff member with the same favourable tax outcome.
+The $300 minor benefits exemption also separately applies to any gifts provided to associates.
+This means that a similar gift can also be provided to a spouse or partner of the staff member with the same favourable tax outcome.

-Providing employees “non-entertainment gift” of $300 or more GST inclusive is less tax effective.
-A tax deduction and GST credit can still be claimed, but FBT is payable at the rate of 49 percent on the grossed-up value (currently 2.1463).
+Providing employees “non-entertainment gifts” of $300 or more GST inclusive is less tax effective.
+A tax deduction and GST credit can still be claimed, but FBT is payable at the rate of 47 percent on the grossed-up value (currently 2.0802).

 Non-entertainment gifts given to clients and suppliers do not fall within the FBT rules as they are not considered your staff.
 Generally, a tax deduction and GST credit can still be claimed provided they are not excessive or overly valuable.

-Providing entertainment gifts to your staff is less favourable than giving non-entertainment gifts.
-Entertainment gifts include items of “recreation” such as tickets to a musical, theatre, live play, movie, sporting events or providing a holiday.
+Avoid giving staff and clients entertainment gifts, as it’s less favourable than giving non-entertainment gifts.
+Entertainment gifts include things like tickets to a musical, theatre, live play, movie, sporting events or providing a holiday.

 For clients, the cost of any entertainment gifts provided is not subject to FBT, and no tax deduction or GST credit can be claimed.